 © Copyright (c) The Windsor Star

-Windsor priest to stay behind bars
+Former Windsor priest to stay behind bars

 CBC News, November 26,

 A former Windsor priest who was arrested in the Dominican Republic and accused

 of sexually abusing teenaged boys in Haiti was denied bail Thursday.

 John Duarte, 44, will remain in custody at the Windsor Jail while he waits for

 his trial to begin.

 A photo of John Duarte, centre, shows him in Haiti, where he did charity and

 did charity and missionary work.
 (CBC)

 Duarte has been charged with nine counts of sexual exploitation involving

 teenaged boys in the Haitian capital, Port-au-Prince, as well as the tiny

 Hearts Together for Haiti (HTFHaiti).

 He was arrested in late October at a beach village in the Dominican Republic

 Canadian Mounted Police.

 Duarte was ordained as a Catholic priest in 1996 and served at a number of

 in Windsor and St. Gregory the Great in Tecumseh.

 Around 30 friends and supporters, calling themselves "Friends of John," filled

 Duarte is scheduled to appear in court again on Dec.
-8 by video from
+8 by video from the

 Canadian citizens who are charged with committing sex offences against children

 in other countries can be prosecuted in Canada.